What is free bleeding, really?

 Gandhi’s decision to free bleed expanded from a matter of personal comfort to an homage to bleeders without access to tampons.
 It was also a revolt against the societal norms of keeping periods hidden—both in speech and in view.

-The free bleeding movement gained notoriety in the 2010s due to Gandhi and other artists and activists.
+In recent years, the free bleeding movement gained notoriety due to Gandhi and other artists and activists.

 In March 2015, artist Rupi Kaur’s photographic series on period blood was shared on Instagram.
 The images were initially removed for violating community guidelines but were reinstated shortly after.
 This event brought attention to the free bleeding and period de-stigmatization movement.